pmeletis/panoptic_parts/docs/source/generate_results.md

 - `$OUTPUT_DIR`: directory where you wish to store the part-aware panoptic segmentation predictions

 ## Evaluate results
-We provide a step-by-step guide for evaluating PPS results.
-[Click here](EVALUATE_RESULTS.md).
+We provide a step-by-step guide for evaluating PPS results [here](https://panoptic-parts.readthedocs.io/en/stable/evaluate_results.html).

 ## References and useful links